Why isn’t Lisp more widely used in web development?

-Maybe you start to suspect that Racket’s HTTP server is just a fancy toy.
+You start to suspect that Racket’s HTTP server is just a fancy toy.

-Maybe you’ve even given up on the idea of hacking the web in Lisp.
+You’re about to give up on the idea of hacking the web in Lisp.

 And when you combine Racket’s HTTP server with the cutting-edge features of Racket, we’re talking about a system that web developers can drool over.

-We’ll dig in to these web development topics and see how to deal with them in Racket:
+In 184 pages, we’ll dig in to these web development topics and see how to deal with them in Racket:

 Working with HTTP requests and responses entirely within Racket: no external systems, and using only modules that come standard with Racket.

 Where we begin to connect to specialized systems running outside of Racket and use specialized packages that aren’t included in a standard Racket installation.

 The ebook is in PDF format, with Racket starter code—fully-functioning mini-sites—illustrating how these topics can be tackled with Racket, for nearly every chapter.